soumika-RM/Facial-Recognition-Attendance-System/README.md

 ## Customize

-Feel free to add more faces by placing additional images in the `faces` folder.
-Update the `known_face_names` list in the `main.py` file with the names of the people you added.
+Feel free to add more faces by placing additional images in the `images` folder.

 ## Troubleshooting